kelu124/un0rick/README.md

 # License

-## echOmods

-The [un0rick project](https://github.com/kelu124/un0rick) and its prototypes are open hardware, and working with open-hardware components.
+This work is based on a previous TAPR project, [the echOmods project](https://github.com/kelu124/echomods/).
+The [un0rick project](https://github.com/kelu124/un0rick) and its boards are open hardware and software, developped with open-source elements.

-Licensed under TAPR Open Hardware License (www.tapr.org/OHL)

 Copyright Kelu124 (kelu124@gmail.com) 2018

-## Based on

-The following work is based on a previous TAPR project, [the echOmods project](https://github.com/kelu124/echomods/) - and respects its TAPR license.

-Copyright Kelu124 (kelu124@gmail.com) 2015-2018
+* The hardware is licensed under TAPR Open Hardware License (www.tapr.org/OHL)
+* The software components are free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+* The documentation is licensed under a [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/).

 ## Disclaimer